Football chant: Tragedy chanting

-Tragedy chanting involves chanting about an opposition club's tragedies.
+Tragedy chanting involves chanting about an opposition club's tragedies or tragic events that happen in their home cities.
 Instances in English football include exchanges between Manchester United and Leeds United fans, and between Manchester United and Liverpool fans.

 Spoken chants

 Some chants are spoken, sometimes accompanied by percussion.
 These chants may simply consist of the name of the team and/or words of encouragement.
 The chants may also be in a call-and-response format.
 For example, Chile national football team fans will do a routine whereby one group of fans will chant "Chi-Chi-Chi", and another group will respond "Le-Le-Le".
 For the Indonesia national football team one group of fans will chant "In-Do-Ne-Sia" with an air horn and hand clap in response.
 "Garuda Di Dadaku" is sung by fans when Indonesia plays at home.

 Popularised at the Sydney Olympics and used by Australian football supporters everywhere is the "Aussie Aussie Aussie, Oi Oi Oi" chant between two groups of supporters.
 It is a derivation of Welsh rugby chant "Oggy Oggy Oggy", which was also adapted by Chelsea supporters in tribute to Peter Osgood.
 A version "Zigger Zagger Oi Oi Oi" has been suggested to be based on a German toast "Zicke zacke zicke zacke hoi hoi hoi".

 In the United States, despite a lower popularity of association football, "I believe that we will win!" and "U-S-A!" are generally chanted during matches US national teams are playing on the world stage.
 The chant "U-S-A!" has also been used outside of sports, such as in the halls of Congress during rallies of American support.

 Some chants consist simply of a loud shout or whoop with a hand clap, sometimes led by a drum beat that gets increasingly faster, such as the Viking Thunder Clap made popular by fans of Iceland.
 Similar chants have been performed by fans of teams such as Motherwell and Lens, and a version called "Boom Boom Clap" has been used by fans of North American clubs such as Seattle Sounders FC and Toronto FC since 2008 as well as the American national teams.